symptomnavi.ch

 • Take time for yourself.

-• Continue to take part in activities you enjoy (for example, sports or social activities).
+• Keep doing the things you enjoy (e.g., sports or social activities).

-• Talk about your feelings, needs, wishes and limitations.
-This can help to avoid misunderstandings among those around you.
+• Talk about your feelings: what you need, what you want and what you can't do.
+This can help to avoid misunderstandings with the people around you.

 You feel...